mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "The land," he scoffed an Melna imagined a smirk, "Let's see if the land can save you in prison."

-"That woman wasn't hurting anyone, she just wanted to go home."
+"Those women weren't hurting anyone, they just wanted to go home."

 "That's not for you to decide.
 Soldiers, you know what to do."

 _Neither fear of death nor promise of reward_, Melna recalled Bavle's pride in that declaration and a wave of dread washed over her.
-An unsheathing sword punctured the air, followed by two others, and Melna got up to look.
+The sound of an unsheathing sword punctured the air, followed by two others, and Melna got up to look.
 Bavle was in a defensive stance with her sword glistening in the reddened Ara light.
-The way she stood, it was as if she'd fought a thousand battles and sparred with ten thousand more.
+The way she stood, it was as if she'd fought a thousand battles and practiced ten thousand more.

 The man scoffed at her again.
 "You think you can threaten me with that decorative stick you call a sword?
 It's duller than that old head of yours."

+Bavle smirked.
 "I could take you down with my bare hands but a stick would be more fun."

 The three jumped into their match, and Melna looked for a lever or a rope, hoping there was more than one way to move the gate.
 She found no switch, but took up a few chunks of brick that had broken off from the wall and waited for an opening.
 Bavle was unfettered by the soldiers' advances, dodging each of their attacks with a swift and steady bend of her body.
 It was apparent that her age had no bearing on her acuity.